Benjampo/digital_archives_converter/readMe.md

 # Archive Conversion Tool

 This tool converts various media files (images, audio, video) to archival formats.
+It also clones and renames directories.

 ## Features

 - Converts images to TIFF format
 - Converts audio files to WAV format
 - Converts video files to FFV1 format
+- Converts documents to PDF/A2-b
 - Handles DVD (VIDEO_TS) conversion
 - Deletes empty folders after conversion (it will delete menus and stuff)
 - Provides logging and progress bar for better visibility of the conversion process

 ## Requirements

-- Python 3.6+
-- Pillow
-- tqdm
-- FFmpeg (must be installed separately and available in system PATH)
-- LibreOffice (for document conversion)
+- Python 3.6+: The script is written in Python and uses features available in Python 3.6 and later.
+- FFmpeg: Used for audio and video conversion tasks.
+- LibreOffice: Required for document conversion to PDF/A2-b format.

 ## Installation